syncfusion-content/wpf-docs/wpf/GridControl/Working-with-Grid.md

 grid.MouseControllerDispatcher.Remove(controller);
 {% endhighlight  %}

-> Note: To prevent resizing of specific row or column, it is required to handle ResizingRows and ResizingColumns events.
+N> To prevent resizing of specific row or column, it is required to handle ResizingRows and ResizingColumns events.

 ### Inserting Rows and Columns